kitnil/awesome/README.md

 - [openvpn-install](https://github.com/Nyr/openvpn-install) - OpenVPN road warrior installer for Ubuntu, Debian, CentOS and Fedora
 - [git-recent](https://github.com/paulirish/git-recent) - See your latest local git branches, formatted real fancy
 - [Wallhaven-Downloader](https://github.com/macearl/Wallhaven-Downloader) - A simple download Script for Wallhaven.cc
 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 1800+ contributors) framework for managing your zsh configuration.
-Includes nearly 300 optional plugins (rails, git, OSX, hub, docker, homebrew, node, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+Includes 300+ optional plugins (rails, git, OSX, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [infinality-ultimate-fedora](https://github.com/danielrenninghoff/infinality-ultimate-fedora) - Fedora packages for infinality-ultimate-bundle by bohoomil
 - [bento](https://github.com/chef/bento) - Packer templates for building minimal Vagrant baseboxes for multiple platforms
 - [rename-xfce-workspace](https://github.com/ngeiswei/rename-xfce-workspace) - Rename the current workspace in Xfce at lightening speed